troclaux/notes/golang.md

 [example of static file server](./code/golang/example3/main.go)

 1. create http request multiplexer
-1. create server object
-1. register handler functions for different paths
+1. program handler functions for different paths
-1. start server and begin listening on port 8080 for requests
+1. start server and listen on port for requests

 - `http.NewServeMux`: creates new http request multiplexer (or router)
   - multiplexer: device that combines multiple input signals into a single output signal